Clinical Benefits of CCM: Improving Outcomes and Practice Sustainability in 2026

 What clinical conditions qualify a patient for CCM services?

-To qualify, a patient must have two or more chronic conditions expected to last at least 12 months or until the end of the patient’s life.
-These conditions must place the patient at significant risk of death, acute exacerbation, or functional decline.
-Common examples include hypertension, diabetes, CHF, and COPD.
-Currently, these conditions affect 40% of the adult population in the United States, making a large portion of your patient panel eligible.
+A patient must have two or more chronic conditions expected to last at least 12 months (or until the death of the patient) that place the patient at significant risk of death, acute exacerbation/decompensation, or functional decline.
+Common examples include hypertension, diabetes, COPD, heart failure, and arthritis.

 How much time must a care manager spend per patient to bill for CCM?